History of Fast food in Timeline

 Fast food

-Fast food is mass-produced food prioritized for speed of service, typically sold in restaurants or stores with pre-prepared ingredients.
-It is served in packaging for takeaway.
-Created to cater to busy individuals, the global fast-food industry was estimated to be worth $570 billion in 2018.
+Fast food is mass-produced food prioritizing speed of service, sold in restaurants or stores using pre-prepared ingredients, and packaged for takeout.
+Created to serve busy commuters and workers, it became a global industry worth an estimated $570 billion in 2018.

 By 1910, there were more than 25,000 fish and chip shops across the UK.

-Harry Ramsden's fast food restaurant chain opened its first fish and chip shop in Guiseley, West Yorkshire in 1928.
+In 1928, Harry Ramsden's fast food restaurant chain opened its first fish and chip shop in Guiseley, West Yorkshire.

-The first bar serving pasztecik szczeciński, Bar "Pasztecik" was founded in 1969, is located on Wojska Polskiego Avenue 46 in Szczecin.
+In 1969, the first bar serving pasztecik szczeciński, Bar "Pasztecik" was founded on Wojska Polskiego Avenue 46 in Szczecin, Poland.

 In 1970, consumers in the United States spent $6 billion on fast food.